cx-org/CombineX/README.md

 2. Open `Specs/Specs.xcworkspace` and make your changes in the `CombineX/CombineX` folder.
 3. All tests are in the `CombineXTests/CombineXTests` folder.
 Make sure your tests pass both the `Specs` and `CombineX` schemes.

-⚠️⚠️⚠️ Do not open `CombineX.xcodeproj` directly to edit, it only exists for Carthage.
+⚠️⚠️⚠️ Do not open `CombineX.xcodeproj` to edit, it only exists for Carthage.

 ## Installation